-- · Biodiversity;
+- · Biodiversity impacts;

-- · Flooding;
+- Flooding impacts;

 - · Aboriginal cultural heritage;

-- · Infrastructure provisions and upgrade requirements;
+- Infrastructure provisions and requirements;

-- Open space and landscaping;
+- Provision of open space and landscaping;

 - · Development staging and sequencing;

-- · Urban design controls.
+- Urban design controls.

-Further details regarding design guidelines are discussed in Section 6.3 of this report.
+Further details regarding design guidelines are discussed in Section 7.3 of this report.

 In total, the future subdivision of this land based on the proposed zoning and minimum lot size recommendations of this Strategy could increase the supply of RU5 Village zoned lots within Jindera by up to 580 lots.